MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Knowledge is a treasure, but practice is the key to it.
+> Realize deeply that the present moment is all you have.
+Make the NOW the primary focus of your life.
-> -- Lao Tzu
+> -- Eckhart Tolle